teancom/codex/aws.md

 ### Add User

 Once on the bastion host, you'll want to use the `jumpbox` script, which has been installed automatically by the Terraform configuration.
-This script installs some useful utilities like `jq`, `spruce`, `safe`, and `genesis` all of which will be important when we start using the bastion host to do deployments.
+[This script installs][jumpbox] some useful utilities like `jq`, `spruce`, `safe`, and `genesis` all of which will be important when we start using the bastion host to do deployments.

+**NOTE**: Try not to confuse the `jumpbox` script with the jumpbox _BOSH release_.
+The _BOSH release_ can be used as part of the deployment.
+And the script gets run directly on the bastion host.

-SSH into your bastion host and check if the `jumpbox` utility is installed:
+Once connected to the bastion, check if the `jumpbox` utility is installed.

 ```
-$ jumpbox
+$ jumpbox -v
 ```

-Next up, you're going to want to provision some normal user accounts on the bastion host, so that operations staff can login via named accounts:
+In order to have the dependencies for the `bosh_cli` we need to create a user.
+Also a convenience method at the end will prompt for git configuration that will be useful when we are generating Genesis templates later.

+Using named accounts provides auditing (via the `sudo` logs), and isolation (people won't step on each others toes on the filesystem) and customization (everyone gets to set their own prompt / shell / $EDITOR / etc.).

+Let's add a user with `jumpbox useradd`:

 ```
 $ jumpbox useradd